Which Plants Can I Grow in New York City?

 Snake plants of all varieties are very popular for apartments, not only for their unique vertical leaves but for their air purification abilities!
 Snake plants are listed as a top-performer in NASA's Clean Air Study, so they add a pop of green to your room while helping filter out the city's pollutants.
-Snake plants also have the ability to flower under rare circumstances and are extremely tough and hardy.
+Snake plants also have the ability to flower under rare circumstances and are extremely tough and hardy, making them a favorite that we grow in NYC.
 There are different varieties to take a look at, such as the Zeylanica Snake Plant, the Variegated Laurentii Snake Plant, or more stout varieties like the Zeylanica Superba Snake Plant!

 ZZ plants are known for being unbelievably tough!
 These plants thrive almost anywhere.
 With just a little occasional sun, they can grow magnificently!
 Another natural purifier, ZZ plants can go weeks without watering and are great starter plants.
 In good warm, humid conditions, these plants can bloom white, spathe-type flowers at the bottom of their stalks.
 The low-maintenance qualities of these plants make them perfect for people who are on the go or have poor plant options in their apartments.

 Pothos are one of the world's best-selling plants due to their ease of care, even often being nicknamed the "devil's ivy" since it is so hard to kill.
 It thrives well in darker areas of your home and can live even without water for a few weeks.
+These plants are hard to kill outdoor hanging plants as well!
 Pothos' leaves drape down beautifully, making them great hanging plants which can be perfect for a cramped space.
 There are multiple types to consider, such as the famous Golden Pothos and the beautifully colored Marble Queen Pothos.

 Best Landscaping Plants in New York City